 FCA CEO Sergio Marchionne canceled plans to attend the Frankfurt International Motor Show in Germany Tuesday and instead stayed in the U.S., a strong sign that a deal was near.

-The UAW announced Sunday that it had picked Fiat Chrysler as its target company in the contract talks.
-That means a deal with FCA could set a general pattern for contracts at GM and Ford.
+The UAW announced Sunday that it had picked Fiat Chrysler as its target company, meaning a deal with FCA could set a general pattern for contracts at GM and Ford.
 FCA could also be hit with a strike if negotiations stall, although workers at several FCA factories said Monday they had not been told of any strike plans.